Seahawks coach Pete Carroll calls Quandre Diggs’ interception return ‘shameful’

 Smith said the Jets appeared to make a pretty concerted effort to give a lot of attention to Metcalf and Lockett.

 “I think that’s every week,” Smith said.
 “We’ve seen that every week.
 That’s just how good he is and how good Tyler is.
 Last week, they doubled (Metcalf) almost every single play.
 This week is the same thing.
 He can expect that pretty much his entire career because of how great he is.
 And so there are other ways to get him the ball.
 We got to find those ways and make sure he stays involved.
-Ultimately it’s about winning.
+Ultimately, it’s about winning.
 He knows that.
 And I appreciate having a teammate like him that is selfless and understands we got to do whatever it takes to win.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.